satyajitnayk/namaste-react/README.md

     - We can not update function assigned with useState()
     - Whenever any state variable changes react re-render the UI.
-    - React refresh the required Component only, not any other components(i.e. if a state variable is in `Header Component` then react will only refresh Hedaer component only).
+    - React refresh the required Component only, not any other components(i.e. if a state variable is in `Header Component` then react will only refresh Header component only).
-    - Do not create outside component.
+    - Do not create hook outside the component it specific to.

   - `useEffect()` - Call a function when dependencies changed.
     - is a hook which is called after component is rendered.